Veganize the Holidays

 Simply havin’ a wonderful Christmastime without food waste

-While we enjoy indulging, we shouldn’t get wrapped up in the holiday cheer and end up needlessly wasting food.
-Most of us tend to over-buy, fearing there won’t be enough for everyone.
-Think about how many people are coming, their dietary habits, and stick to your shopping list.
-Buy loose vegetables, check expiring dates, and remember that you’ll need to store all the food in your fridge, freezer, or cupboard.
-This should prevent you from piling up on the many seasonal offers and discounts.
-Campaigns such as Love Food Hate Waste have loads of tips like these to ensure we don’t waste food over the holidays.
-Still plenty of leftovers?
-Many local charities can collect surplus food and redistribute it to those in need.
+Most of us tend to over-buy, fearing there won’t be enough food for everyone.
+When shopping, keep in mind how many people are coming and their dietary habits.
+Stick to your list, buy loose vegetables, check expiring dates, and remember that you’ll need to store everything you buy in your fridge, freezer, or cupboard.
+Campaigns such as Love Food Hate Waste have loads of tips to prevent you from piling up on the many seasonal offers and discounts.

 Have yourself a merry little DIY

-Natural table decorations are a perfect way to celebrate the beauty of winter without the clutter!
-Avoid shiny plastic decorations and embrace vegan wax candles, waste-free crackers and winter foliage for a minimal – but no less magical, festive feel.
-Look to nature for your design scheme and colour palette.
-A winter walk makes an excellent opportunity to forage for firs, pinecones and holly leaves.
+Celebrate the beauty of winter without the clutter!
+Ditch the shiny plastic decorations and embrace natural decorations, vegan wax candles, and waste-free crackers for a minimal — but no less magical, festive feel.
+A winter walk makes an excellent opportunity to forage for firs, pinecones, and holly leaves to make garlands.
 Evergreen branches and berries add colour, and dried seed and flower heads can give height and structure to a handmade centrepiece.
-If you buy new crockery or decorations for your house, make sure you invest in pieces built to last.
-For example, choose serviettes and tablecloths made from organic cotton, ornaments from recycled materials, or throws and cosy blankets that do not contain harmful substances.

 Rockin’ around the Christmas tree